fawcettc/publications/README.md

 <br/>Proceedings of the 3rd ICAPS Workshop on Planning and Learning (ICAPS-PAL 2011)
 <br/>[\[pdf\]](2011d-ICAPS-PAL-FawcettEtAl-FD-Autotune.pdf) [\[bib\]](2011d-ICAPS-PAL-FawcettEtAl-FD-Autotune.bib)

-####HAL: A Framework for the Automated Analysis and Design of High-Performacne Algorithms
+####HAL: A Framework for the Automated Analysis and Design of High-Performance Algorithms
 *Christopher Nell, Chris Fawcett, Holger H. Hoos and Kevin Leyton-Brown*
 <br/>Proceedings of the 5th Learning and Intelligent Optimization Conference (LION 5)
 <br/>[\[pdf\]](2011-LION-NellFawcettHoos-HAL.pdf) [\[bib\]](2011-LION-NellFawcettHoos-HAL.bib)